GL615 - Linux for Unix Administrators

 - Common Uses for .htaccess

-- SSL Using mod_ssl.so
+- TLS Using mod_ssl.so

 - Using .htaccess Files

-- Using SSL Certificates with Apache
+- Using TLS Certificates with Apache

-- The SQUID Proxy Server
+- SQUID Proxy Server

 - Squid Overview